Sameer-ansarii/AIRLINES_FARE_PREDICTOR/README.md

 d) How the price changes with change in Source and Destination?

 e) How does the ticket price vary between Economy and Business class?

-# Problem Statement
-An airline is a company that provides air transport services for traveling passengers and freight.
-Airlines use aircraft to supply these services and may form partnerships or alliances with other airlines for codeshare agreements, in which they both offer and operate the same flight.
-Generally, airline companies are recognized with an air operating certificate or license issued by a governmental aviation body.
-Airlines may be scheduled or charter operators.

-Airlines assign prices to their services in an attempt to maximize profitability.
-The pricing of airline tickets has become increasingly complicated over the years and is now largely determined by computerized yield management systems.

-The price of an Airline Ticket is affected by a number of factors, such as flight duration, days left for departure, arrival time and departure time etc. Airline organizations may diminish the cost at the time they need to build the market and at the time when the tickets are less accessible.
-They may maximize the costs.
-The price may rely upon different factors.
-Each factor has its own proprietary rules and algorithms to set the price accordingly.
-Recent advances in Artificial Intelligence (AI) and Machine Learning (ML) makes it possible to infer such rules and model the price variation.